ibm-cloud-docs/activity-tracker/monitor_events.md

 * You can [detach an alert](/docs/services/Activity-Tracker-with-LogDNA?topic=logdnaat-alerts#alerts_delete_view) from a view.

 * The timestamp that you see in a notification is set to UTC.
-For email botifications, you can set the **Timezone** to define a different timestamp value such as local time, for example.
+For email notifications, you can set the **Timezone** to define a different timestamp value such as local time, for example.

 ### Alert types